tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

-Use the player object to display and interact with any media formats supported by AVFoundation on Mac OS X and DirectShow on Windows.
-LiveCode allows you to turn on and off tracks within a movie and set callback messages that trigger scripts at specific points in the movie, and stream movies from a server.
+Use the player object to display and interact with any media formats supported by AVFoundation on Mac OS X and DirectShow on Windows. xTalk allows you to turn on and off tracks within a movie and set callback messages that trigger scripts at specific points in the movie, and stream movies from a server.
 At time of this writing there is also a 3<sup>rd</sup> party library that allows you to edit and save movies by